Why Vegetarians Will Never Be Cool

 The vegan and paleo worlds may appear to be polar opposites, but there are many overlaps between the two.
 Most crucially, both diets encourage a dairy-free lifestyle.
 Just take one look at your local grocery store's dairy aisle for proof.
 You'll likely notice a giant range of "alternative milks" made from everything from almond to oats, alongside cups of coconut yogurt, and ice cream made from cashews.
 Vegetarianism's embrace of dairy -- a core pillar of the diet -- excludes them from fully participating in either of the revered lifestyles, leaving them to eat their Greek yogurt in a corner by themselves.

 I wonder what Lisa Simpson's vegetarian crusade would look like if updated to the present.
-In 2018, her father's BBQ guests might welcome her gazpacho, a few deciding that they weren't in the mood for meat that day.
-Or Marge might bake a vegetable lasagna that she found on something like Saveur's recent list of "veggie-based dishes that don't taste like you're missing out on anything."
+In 2020, her father's BBQ guests might welcome her gazpacho, a few deciding that they weren't in the mood for meat that day.
+Or Marge might bake a vegetable lasagna that she found on something like Saveur's list of "veggie-based dishes that don't taste like you're missing out on anything."
 Perhaps Bart has even become vegan -- all the cool kids are doing it.